 College Board does not prescribe a particular pace or sequence, so you get to make it your own.
+In the AP Language Course and Exam Description, there is a nine-unit option that weaves different skill sets together, and those units line up with the progress checks in AP classroom.
+It’s a great tool if you think in spirals.
 I’m a concrete, linear thinker in a district that requires a survey of American literature in 11th grade.
 My AP syllabus reflects those facts.

 A deep understanding of rhetoric may not come your first year teaching this course.
 (Looking back, I’m embarrassed to recall how late I realized some truths.
 Just recently, I wrapped my brain around the difference between a rhetorical device and a rhetorical strategy.)

 When you know better, do better.

 I have never worked harder than I did my first year teaching AP Lang.
 In order to prep a lesson that was rigorous enough for a VERY strong group of students who had VERY demanding parents, I poured hours into getting ready for each class, going so far as to script and practice my lesson plans (yeah, I’ve been told I’m a little extra).
 I have no regrets about the way I ran my course that year because I had amazing lesson plans going forward.
 However, I was newly married to a teacher who got it, and there were no little kids in the picture yet.